-Azure logging begins with creating a Cloud (see About Clouds) in the Kentik portal.
-The workflow for creating and configuring the Cloud is as follows:
+To bring Azure logs into Kentik you'll need to create a cloud export (see Cloud Exports and Devices) in the Kentik portal.
+The workflow for creating and configuring the cloud export is as follows:

 - In your Azure portal, gather the information that you'll need later in Kentik (see Gather Azure Information).

-- In the Add Azure Cloud dialog, authorize Kentik’s Azure application, NSG Flow Exporter, to access the Azure directory containing the resources from which you want to export flow logs to Kentik (Authorize Access to Azure).
+- On the Monitor your Azure Cloud page, authorize Kentik's Azure application, NSG Flow Exporter, to access the Azure directory containing the resources from which you want to export flow logs to Kentik (Authorize Access to Azure).

-- In the Add Azure Cloud dialog, specify the Azure resources from which you want to export logs (Specify Azure Resources).
+- On the Monitor your Azure Cloud page, specify the Azure resources from which you want to export logs (Specify Azure Resources).

-- Back in the Add Azure Cloud dialog, initiate validation of the configuration and complete registration of the Cloud (Validate Azure Setup).
+- Back on the Monitor your Azure Cloud page, initiate validation of the configuration to complete registration of the cloud export (Validate Azure Setup).